Top 5 Reliable Windows Server Backup Software | 2024

 Click the Files tab to add the files or folders you want to backup.
 Also, set backup schedule under the Schedule tab and enable compression and encryption under the Archive tab as necessary.
 Finally, click OK to run the backup.

 Although Windows Server has its own backup software, it's restrictive and error-prone.
 In this case, it's suggested to use third-party server backup software.
 If you only want to backup specific files or folders, try Cobian Reflector.
+If you want to backup multiple devices, try AOMEI Cyber Backup.
 If you need all-around backup solutions for Windows Server, try AOMEI Backupper Server.

 AOMEI Backupper Server allows you to backup system/disk/partition/files and customize a scheduled task with different frequencies, or upon a specific event or USB drive.
 More surprisingly, it helps you minimize disk space usage by default and provides you with more advanced features to do so, such as differential backup, automatic backup cleanup, etc.